 To make the movie you will use the same web plotting interface that you used above to make images of your results.
-You can choose whichever plot type and plasma parameters you would find interesting - experiment with different choices.
+You can choose which ever plot type and plasma parameters you would find interesting - experiment with different choices.

 Once you have found a plot type you like, make a plot of that type at each time for your simulation.
-Save a file copy of each plot (by right clicking on the image).
+Save a file copy of either the .gif or .eps version of the image.
+Save your files withe logical names, being sure to preserve appropriate file suffix at the end of the name (.gif or .eps).

-The program mpeg\creator can be used to create a movie from the image files.
-This is which asks you a few questions and then calls the program mpeg\encode which actually makes the movie.
-You can access the program from the class web site or from ~jcrumley/public\html/332/magnetopause/data/mpeg\creator.
+The program mpeg_creator can be used to create a movie from the image files.
+This is which asks you a few questions and then calls the program mp4_encode which actually makes the movie.
+You can access the program from the class web site or from ~jcrumley/public_html/~jcrumley/370/magnetopause/data/mp4_creator.
 To run the program open up a command shell (xterm), change to the directory your data is stored in, and then run the program by typing

-~jcrumley/public\html/332/magnetopause/data/mpeg\creator into the command shell.
+"jcrumley/public_html/"jcrumley/370/magnetopause/data/mp4_creator into the command shell.
 The program will give you instructions as you run it.
 When you hand in this lab, you should email one copy of your movie to your instructor.